Life is much easier to understand and live if we have two approaches to two fundamentally different concepts.

 Let’s call this one The Game of Self, your way to the happy being you would like to be one day.

 What’s in The Game of Self?
 Simply everything in your head, Consciousness.

 A changing reality.

-Let’s call this one The Game of Life, you create the environment you would like to live in one day.
+Let’s call this one The Game of Life – you create the environment you would like to live in one day.

-The trolls are called scientists and have the mission of finding out how the world works.
-Once we have this we can measure and even predict Reality to a degree (for most stuff we need that is).
+The trolls are called scientists, their way’s called The Scientific Method and their mission is finding out how the world works.
+Thanks to this, we can measure and even predict Reality to a degree (for most stuff, that is).
 The principle is that while most ideas are wrong, the best ones survive all the tests.